open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/operators/headerless_jarray_parser.md

 More information on json arrays can be found [here](https://json-schema.org/understanding-json-schema/reference/array)

 #### Adding headers:
-This parser give the ability to parse such headerless json array strings and to match headers to them.
+This parser can parse such headerless json array strings and to match headers to them.
 Examples can be seen under Example Configurations section

 ### Configuration Fields